wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-ghoul-beast.md

 <details markdown="1">
 <summary>Create the Undead</summary>

-If you know the spell [Lichcraft](/2020/11/13/lichcraft/), you can alter it in such way for a minimum of 1 Spell Dices:
+If you know the spell [Lichcraft](/2020/11/13/lichcraft/), you can alter it in such a way for a minimum of 1 Spell Dice:

 **Animate Ghoul** <br>
 R: 30’  D: [dice] hours